 May 20, 2022

 In the world of headphones, only a few companies’ new releases are actually worth paying attention to, and chief among those is Sony.
-Today we’re looking at the most recent update to the company’s flagship active noise cancelling (ANC) headphones: the Sony WH-1000XM5.
-With a complete redesign, this is one of the best ANC headphones on the market—even at an eye-watering $400 USD.
-We got to spend some time getting to know the Sony WH-1000XM5 in rainy Vancouver, and we’re happy to share our notes with you.
+Today we’re looking at the most recent update to the company’s flagship active noise canceling (ANC) headphones: the Sony WH-1000XM5.
+With a complete redesign, this is one of the best ANC headphones on the market — even at an eye-watering $400 USD.
+We spent a week getting to know the Sony WH-1000XM5 in rainy Vancouver, and we’re happy to share our notes with you.

 The Sony WH-1000XM5 is for anyone who finds themselves listening to music in varied conditions during the day, such as commuters, office workers, city-dwellers, and students.
 This product is especially good for those who spend a lot of time on calls, and those wanting higher-bitrate Bluetooth audio.